 AI helps marketers to:

-• Generate visuals and infographics from prompts
+• Generate visuals and infographics from prompts.

 When used responsibly, AI becomes an idea accelerator boosting creativity rather than replacing it.